harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 # Further analysis of linkage disequilibrium using the LDhat suite

+Caveat - the model for recombination hotspots is based on human data

 ## Installation and profile modifications

 Not required for other users